avjabalpur/docker/ubuntu-help.md

 >> Set the permisson for sudo "sudo chown -R $USER:$USER".

 >> Get the numer of lines from the buttom for a file "sudo tail -f -n 100 filename"

+>> Find the text inside the files/folder grep -rnw '/path/to/somewhere/' -e "pattern"